 During the early 70’s, the Paramount dominated the sales of American-built race bikes, though as the decade progressed, the market became increasingly turbulent.
 The bike boom dominated the first half of the decade, collapsing in late 1974.
 Paramount’s tooling, lugs and tubing had all become outdated.
 The key would be to bring in some new energy into the line.

 That energy was to come from Marc Muller.
 Marc was one of those small builders who started up during the 1970’s.
 At the time he was the manager of a bike store in the west suburbs of Chicago.
 Marc had owned a 60’s Paramount as well as an Eisentraut.
 Marc, a craftsman by orientation, tried his hand at building his own frame as early as 1973 using parts he acquired from a Washington DC pro shop called Proteus.
-That first bike was a track bike built for his soon to be wife Wendy.

 That year he met up with Ron Boi, a Chicago area pro shop owner who had started to build his own frames.
 Through 1974 and 1975, Marc built a small number of frames using French firm Bocoma lugs.
 By ’76, Marc and Ron started bringing in Super Vitus tubing and Bocoma long point lugs which he then cut to a medium length.
 Marc’s bike, named for his dog Phydeaux, pioneered a unique fastback stay design and also used the Gargette Super bottom bracket shell.